-Conserving the Environment Through Positive Compliance and Enforcement
+Restoring the Environment Through Positive Compliance and Enforcement

 The enforcement of NPCA regulations plays a pivotal role in the protection and conservation of wetlands, shorelines, and escarpment areas found within the Niagara Peninsula watershed.
-Officers within the Compliance and Enforcement team are given authority from the Conservation Authorities Act, Ontario Regulation 155/06, and the Provincial Offences Act.
-NPCA Officers are also designated Provincial Offences Officers who are appointed Officers by the Board of Directors.
-These Officers investigate public concerns of possible contraventions of the CA Act, as well as inspect and report on files approved by the NPCA through its permitting process.
-The main objective of the NPCA's compliance and enforcement role is to protect life and property from natural hazards such as flooding and erosion.
+Compliance and Enforcement officers are given authority from the Conservation Authorities Act and Ontario Regulation 155/06.
+These officers inspect and report on various files approved by the NPCA through its permitting process, with the objective of protecting life and property from natural hazards such as flooding and erosion.

 When complaints of possible violations are received, staff visit and review the property and related activity to determine if the work is in violation of the Conservation Authorities Act.
 In many cases, the activity is not a violation, and in others, staff may provide the appropriate corrective measures to bring the work into compliance and avoid further proceedings.
-Resolving violations through positive landowner relationships, education and voluntary compliance as well as collaboration with other regulatory agencies is often a more successful and beneficial approach.
+This provides an opportunity to inform property owners on the presence of natural hazards and wetlands and the importance of ensuring development and site alteration is undertaken in an appropriate manner.